- The way you and your team approach decision-making can affect team cohesion as well as the quality of the decision

-Executives tend to think of decision making as an event that happens at one moment in time.
-But, a decision within an organization is a process.
-Do you have a good decision making process in your organization?
+Executives tend to think of decision-making as an event that happens at one moment in time.
+But a decision within an organization is a process.
+Do you have a good decision-making process in your organization?
 Or, probably more importantly, within your team?

 Many organizations are making decisions without fully understanding the data at their fingertips.
-“Information reported on during a project’s life-cycle is not effectively analyzed against portfolio performance and consequently the impacts of decisions on the bottom line are often not fully understood,” states KPMG in their recent Project Management Survey.
+“Information reported on during a project’s life-cycle is not effectively analyzed against portfolio performance and consequently the impacts of decisions on the bottom line are often not fully understood,” states KPMG in a recent Project Management Survey.

-Abandon the “Advocacy Process”
+Abandon the Advocacy Process

-Embrace the “Inquiry Process”
+Embrace the Inquiry Process

 How a PPM Solution Supports Inquiry Process

-Because it is in our nature as humans to become emotionally invested in our projects, we champion our projects and advocate for support without understanding the bottomline.
-“I built this thing and it’s my baby!” is often the mindset in the in IT.
+Because it is in our nature as humans to become emotionally invested in our projects, we champion our projects and advocate for support without always understanding the bottom-line.
+“I built this thing and it’s my baby!” is often the mindset.

 PPM directly supports fact-based inquiry, which leads to Data Driven Decision (DDD) making.

-More Suggestions For Fact-Based Inquiry
+More Suggestions for Fact-Based Inquiry

 Explain Why You Made Your Decision

 “I’ve noticed that working with models…can make us more human.
 Letting the model do what computers are good at—processing hundreds of pieces of information, consistently, in a computationally efficient way, at any time of day without getting tired—frees up humans to tap into their creativity and empathy, and to spend more time understanding context and nuance.”

-In other words, do not relinquish the human element of your decision; do support the decision with data.
+In other words, do not relinquish the human element of your decision; but do support the decision with data.